koakh/NestJsPackageJwtAuthentication/NOTES.md

 }
 ```

-## Fuck solving the problem of wrong verify refreshTen
+## Solving the problem of wrong verify refreshToken

 > Fuck now we must use `this.jwtService.verify(token, { secret: this.config.refreshTokenJwtSecret})` and not `this.jwtService.verify(token, this.config.refreshTokenJwtSecret)`, like we use in the past